hyz/dotfiles/notes/postgresql.md

 ### compare timestamp/UNIX_Time
 https://dba.stackexchange.com/questions/2796/how-do-i-get-the-current-unix-timestamp-from-postgresql

-    select id,tims from k9ss where extract(epoch from tims)>1512316800 order by id limit 3
+    SELECT * from k9ss where EXTRACT(epoch from tims)>1512316800 order by id limit 3
+    SELECT * FROM mytab WHERE xtime BETWEEN '2012-04-01 23:55:00'::timestamp AND now()::timestamp